kittykatattack/hexi/README.md

   world.
 - Seamless integration with HTML and CSS elements for creating rich user interfaces.
 Use Hexi also works with Angular, React and Elm!
 - A complete suite of tools for easily creating isometric game worlds, including: an isometric mouse/touch pointer, isometric tile collision using `hitTestIsoTile`, and full Tiled Editor isometric map support using `makeIsoTiledWorld`.
+- Yes, Hexi applications meet W3C accessibilty guidelines thanks to the [`accessible`](http://www.goodboydigital.com/pixi-becomes-accessible/) property provided by the Pixi renderer.

 <a id='features'></a>
 ### Hexi's modules